dean-zava/SpansParser/README.md

 * Perhaps creating an easier UI that includes options that are more inforamtive and user friendly.
   * Such UI may enable us the option to ask the user whether the following field is a tag key, and therefore potentially improve efficiency by sparing the span attribute check.
 * Support filtering with logs.
 * I am generally prefering Python over Node.js.
-I choose Node.js since am not familar with Django yet, while I have some familiarity with Express.
+I chose Node.js since am not familar with Django yet, while I have some familiarity with Express.